Mammoth Mammoth: 2017-2020: Volume V: Mount The Mountain and Kreuzung

-The band's fifth full length album, Volume V: Mount The Mountain was released through Napalm Records in April 2017.
+The band's fifth full-length album, Volume V: Mount The Mountain was released through Napalm Records in April 2017.
 The Mount The Mountain European Tour took place through April and May of the same year before tensions in the band saw Tucker and Trobbiani carry on without Couzens and Bell with stand-in musicians, Marco Gennaro and Kris Sinister to complete shows that year.

-In 2018 Gennaro and Sinister became key song writers on MAMMOTH MAMMOTH's sixth album, 'Kreuzung'.
+In 2018 Gennaro and Sinister became key songwriters on MAMMOTH MAMMOTH's sixth album, 'Kreuzung'.
 The album was written over summer of 2018 in Berlin and recorded later that year.

 In August 2020, a statement was posted on MAMMOTH MAMMOTH's social media accounts, "F@#k you Corona virus!
 While the world is afraid of blood, sweat and beers, MAMMOTH MAMMOTH simply cannot exist.
 We’re outta here!"
 It was unclear of the official status of the band.

-2021 - Present: Reunion and Live Album
+2021 - Present: Reunion and Volume VI: Warts n' All (live)

-Exactly one year later, the band announced that they have reunited its classic line-up of Mikey Tucker, Frank 'Bones' Trobbiani, Ben 'Cuz' Couzens and Pete Bell for the first time in 4 years.
-The band also announced they had signed a record deal with Golden Robot Records with plans for an album in 2021.
-Due to on-going Covid related issues, the release of the bands live album was delayed.
+In August 2021, the band announced that they had reunited its classic line-up of Mikey Tucker, Frank 'Bones' Trobbiani, Ben 'Cuz' Couzens and Pete Bell for the first time in 4 years and would be releasing a live album.
+Due to on-going COVID-19 related issues, the release of the band's live album was delayed.
 On Dec 2 2022 the first singles from the forthcoming live album were released (Sittin' Pretty/Love Gun) to coincide with their first Australian show in six years with Nashville Pussy (USA).
+In 2023 the band's live album "Volume VI: Warts n' All" was officially released with a limited number of gold LPs.
+Shortly after, Tucker left the band.

+In December 2024, the band played their first official show as a three-piece with Couzens and Bell handling vocals as part of the 25th birthday celebrations of Melbourne's iconic Cherry Bar.